 Improving memory, cognition, and choline diet

-Infant and Child Neurocognitive Development and choline deficiency
+Infant and Child Neurocognitive Development and Choline Deficiency

-In a compelling follow-up to Caudill et al.’s 2017 cohort study, Strupp and colleagues measured the cognitive functioning of the study of the 24 children at 7 years of age.
+In a compelling follow-up to Caudill et al.’s 2017 cohort study, Strupp and colleagues measured the cognitive functioning of the study of 24 children at 7 years of age.

-The results were astonishing, showing that higher maternal choline intake significantly benefitted child attention, memory, and problem-solving.
+The results were astonishing, showing that higher maternal choline intake significantly benefitted children’s attention, memory, and problem-solving.
 This is the first-ever randomized controlled trial evidence that points towards the long-lasting benefits of maternal choline intake throughout school years(15- 16)

 Post-birth, human hippocampus development continues, achieving an adult-like structure by the age of four, as per scientific observations.